Black Pepper Beef

 - 1 tsp.
 Sesame Oil;

-Heat a cup or two of oil in your wok over moderate heat and then gently deep-fry the beef strips until they just turn color and remain soft and slightly raw at the center.
+- Heat a cup or two of oil in your wok over moderate heat and then gently deep-fry the beef strips until they just turn color and remain soft and slightly raw at the center.
+Remove the strips to a bowl for the moment.